-Massimo joined the RNZB in August 2015 and his early roles with the company included the Rustics in A Midsummer Night’s Dream, and during the RNZB tour to UK and Italy in Andonis Foniadakis’ Selon désir.
+Massimo joined the RNZB in August 2015 and his early roles with the company included the Rustics in A Midsummer Night’s Dream, and, during the RNZB tour to UK and Italy, Andonis Foniadakis’ Selon désir.
 In 2016 he appeared in Selon désir, William Forsythe’s In the Middle, Somewhat Elevated and Alexander Ekman’s Cacti, and as both the Tin Man and the Scarecrow in The Wizard of Oz.